LGBTQ rights in Azerbaijan: Media

 The first news website for LGBTQIA+ people in Azerbaijan was launched by Ruslan Balukhin on 25 May 2011: gay.az.

 The Azerbaijani Constitution guarantees freedom of expression for everyone by all forms of expressions.
 The Azerbaijan Press Council was founded in 2003.
 The council deals with complaints according to the Press Code of Conduct.
 It is unknown if the council has assessed complaints of harassment made by state-controlled media using homosexuality as a tool to harass and discredit critics of the government.

 The media in Azerbaijan has been criticized for spreading fear and hate towards queer people, with the use of discriminatory language and the portrayal of queer individuals in a negative light.
 Queer people face discrimination in various aspects of life, and the media often becomes a tool for propaganda and disinformation, with politicians and officials using it to influence the public's perception of queer individuals.
 Vahid Aliyev, a co-founder of the Minority Azerbaijan news webpage, has criticised the media for their unprofessional manners and their impact on shaping public opinion.

 Azerbaijan's human rights NGOs have been successful in raising awareness of the lives of Azeri LGBTQIA+ people.

 The first LGBTQIA+ online magazine Minority Magazine was founded by Samad Ismayilov in December 2015.
-The magazine covers education, entertainment and current issues about LGBT people.
+The magazine covers education, entertainment and current issues about LGBTQ people.
 The magazine started functioning as an NGO from August 2017.